KC-Nick/logo-generator/README.md

   ## Description

   This project was created to help create basic logos using three shapes, three or less letters, and colors to make a logo easily without hassle.
-One simply starts the code in terminal using `node` and then the copied path of the `index.js` file, answers the questions (using basic colors or hexidecimal numbers for colors), and then a logo will be generated in the `/examples` folder.
+One simply starts the code in terminal using `npm start`, answers the questions (using basic colors or hexidecimal numbers for colors), and then a logo will be generated in the `/examples` folder.

   ## Table of Contents
   - [Installation](#installation)